-Dish soap and a scrub are ideal for daily cleaning of knives.
+Dish soap and scrub is ideal for the daily cleaning of knives.
 Just use a regular scrub and dishwashing soap to remove any dirt particles and grime from the blade.
-Two ways to hold the blade in direction to avoid the harmful cut are holding the blade from the spine and scrubbing it to the tip.
-While the other one is more easy as you can lay your knife on the countertop to scrub it (one side at a time) without hurting yourself.
+Two ways to hold the blade in a direction to avoid the harmful cut are holding the blade from the spine and scrubbing it to the tip.
+While the other one is easier as you can lay your knife on the countertop to scrub it (one side at a time) without hurting yourself.

 Rinse off the knife under running water after scrubbing it with soap.

-Who wants to ruin the blade of a chef knife?
+Who wants to ruin the blade of a chef’s knife?
 Obviously, neither I nor you!
 That’s why drying the knife right after washing is a must.
-Drying with a paper towel or any clean cloth avoids rusting and oxidation to the steel blades which can be result by drying in air.
+Drying with a paper towel or any clean cloth avoids rusting and oxidation to the steel blades which can result from drying in air.

 Soaking in lukewarm water is an exceptional step only if the knife’s blade is stained with some stubborn grime or leftover dried food.